18 / 4 / 2017 5pm

 The Trade Union (Facility Time Publication Requirements) Regulations 2017 took effect on 1 April, this means that NHS employers are now required to publish certain information on trade union officials and facility time on their website.

-Employers will also be required to have at least one employee who is a trade union official, a trade union learning representative or a safety representative and you will need to publish information on this role.
+NHS employers will be subject to the new rules if they have at least one employee who is a trade union official, a trade union learning representative or a safety representative and you will need to publish information on this role.

 What does facility time cover?